michaellev/cyclejs-components/docs/contributing.md

 Each component has a `package.json` file in its directory.
 Most fields are managed automatically by the npm script `update-component-package-jsons`.
 The following fields are managed manually:

+- `title`: the English title of the component.
 - `dependencies` is normally managed (e.g. `npm install --save [dependency]`).
 - `version` should be incremented during publishing.
 See section on publishing.
 - `keywords`: manually added keywords will be preserved.